AideenByrne/python-project/README.md

 15. The standard deviation of total length
 16. The standard deviation of total width <br>
 *For these 2 steps I used the "allwidth" and "allength" variables described above and called NumPy to calculate and print the standard deviation of each.*
-17. The standard deviationn of Sepal Length
+17. The standard deviation of Sepal Length
 18. The standard deviation of Sepal Width
 19. The standard deviation of Petal Length
 20. The standard deviation of Petal Width <br>